Counseling Degrees & Licenses in Louisiana

 Nicholls State University

 Nicholls State University is a public university founded in 1948.
-Nicholls offers a master of arts in clinical mental health counseling (MCMH) program that aims to train professionals to work in mental health settings.
-The MCMH program meets the standards established by the Louisiana Licensed Professional Counselors Board of Examiners in the state of Louisiana as well as other states.
+It offers a master of arts in clinical mental health counseling (MCMH) program that aims to train professionals to work in mental health settings.
+The MCMH program meets the standards established by the Louisiana Licensed Professional Counselors Board of Examiners in Louisiana and other states.

 The master of education in school counseling program prepares candidates to work as counselors in school settings.
-The MESC program meets the standards for certification of school counselors as specified by the Louisiana State Department of Education in Louisiana.
-Also, it provides training consistent with requirements for licensure as a Licensed Professional Counselor in the state of Louisiana as well as other states.
+The MESC program meets the standards for certification of school counselors as specified by the Louisiana State Department of Education.
+It also provides training consistent with requirements for licensure as a Licensed Professional Counselor in Louisiana and other states.

 • Location: Thibodaux, Louisiana